Last Modified: April 27, 2020

 Brightidea requires its sub-processors to satisfy equivalent obligations as those required from Brightidea (as a Data Processor) as set forth in Brightidea’s Data Processing Agreement (DPA), including but not limited to the requirements to:

-- process Personal Data in accordance with data controller’s documented instructions (as communicated in writing to the relevant sub-processor by Brightidea);
+- Process Personal Data in accordance with data controller’s (i.e. Subscriber’s) documented instructions;

 - Provide regular training in security and data protection to personnel to whom they grant access to Personal Data;

-This policy does not give Clients any additional rights or remedies and should not be construed as a binding agreement.
-The information herein is only provided to illustrate Brightidea’s engagement process for sub-processors as well as to provide the actual list of third party sub-processors and content delivery networks used by Brightidea as of the date of this policy (which Brightidea may use in the delivery and support of its Services).
+This policy does not give Subscribers any additional rights or remedies and should not be construed as a binding agreement.
+The information herein is only provided to illustrate Brightidea’s engagement process for sub-processors as well as to provide the actual list of third-party sub-processors and content delivery networks used by Brightidea as of the date of this policy (which Brightidea may use in the delivery and support of its Services).

-If you are a Brightidea Client and wish to enter into our DPA, please email us at firstname.lastname@example.org.
+If you are a Brightidea Subscriber and wish to enter into our DPA, please email us at email@example.com.

-For all Clients who have executed Brightidea’s standard DPA, Brightidea will provide notice via this policy of updates to the list of sub-processors that are utilized or which Brightidea proposes to utilize to deliver its Services.
-Brightidea undertakes to keep this list updated regularly to enable its Clients to stay informed of the scope of sub-processing associated with the Brightidea Services.
+For all Subscribers who have executed Brightidea’s standard DPA, Brightidea will provide notice via this policy of updates to the list of sub-processors that are utilized or which Brightidea proposes to utilize to deliver its Services.
+Brightidea undertakes to keep this list updated regularly to enable its Subscribers to stay informed of the scope of sub-processing associated with the Brightidea Services.

-Pursuant to the DPA, a Clients can object in writing to the processing of its Personal Data by a new sub-processor within thirty (30) days after updating of this policy and shall describe its legitimate reasons to object.
-If Client does not object during such time period the new sub-processor(s) shall be deemed accepted.
+Pursuant to the DPA, a Subscriber can object in writing to the processing of its Personal Data by a new sub-processor within ten (10) business days after updating of this policy and shall describe its legitimate reason(s) for objection.
+If Subscriber does not object during such time period, the new sub-processor(s) shall be deemed accepted.

-- Brightidea will cease to use the sub-processor with regard to Personal Data;
+- Brightidea will cease to use the new sub-processor with regard to Personal Data;

-- Brightidea will take the corrective steps requested by Client in its objection (which remove Client’s objection) and proceed to use the sub-processor to process Personal Data; or
+- Brightidea will take the corrective steps requested by Subscriber in its objection (which steps will be deemed to resolve Subscriber’s objection) and proceed to use the sub-processor to process Personal Data; or

 The following is an up-to-date list (as of the date of this policy) of the names and locations of Brightidea sub-processors and content delivery networks:

 Brightidea owns or controls access to the infrastructure that Brightidea uses to host Service Data submitted to the Services, other than as set forth below.
-Currently, the Brightidea production systems for the Services are located in co-location facilities in the United States.
-Client accounts are established in this region; the Client’s Service Data subsequently remains in this region but may be shifted among data centers within the region to ensure performance and availability of the Services.
-The following table describes the countries and legal entities engaged in the storage of Service Data by Brightidea.
+Currently, the Brightidea production systems for the Services are located in co-location facilities in the United States and Europe and in the infrastructure sub-processors listed below.
+Subscriber accounts are typically established in one of these regions based on where the Subscriber is located but may be shifted among locations to ensure performance and availability of the Services.
+The following table describes the countries and legal entities engaged by Brightidea in the storage of Service Data.
+Brightidea also uses additional services provided by these sub-processors to process Service Data as needed to provide the Services.

 |Entity Name||Entity Type||Entity Country|

-Brightidea works with certain third parties to provide specific functionality within the Services.
+Brightidea works with certain third-parties to provide specific functionality within the Services.
 These providers are the Sub-processors set forth below.
-In order to provide the relevant functionality these Sub-processors access Service Data.
+In order to provide the relevant functionality these Sub-processors may access or process Service Data.
 Their use is limited to the indicated Services.

 |Entity Name||Purpose||Entity Country|